 This site has limited potential for fuel wood and some potential for post and pole production.
-Because of the shallow nature of the soils there is little or no potential for harvesting young trees for use in the nursery trade as ornamentals.
+Because of the shallow nature of theses soils little or no potential for harvesting young pinyon pine for use in the nursery trade as ornamentals.
 Average wood production when this site exceeds 30 percent canopy is 4 to 6 cords of fuel wood per acre.

-Marketable posts and poles are somewhat limited because the growth forms of available trees are short (less than 14 ft.) and frequently grow in a twisted pattern.
+Marketable posts and poles are somewhat limited because the growth forms of the available trees are short (less than 14 ft.) and frequently present a twisted growth pattern.